jvikraman/react-apollo-graphql-ref/README.md

 import { ApolloProvider, ApolloConsumer } from "react-apollo";
 import gql from "graphql-tag";

-// Create a new apollo client using a specific endpoint const client = new ApolloClient({
+// Create a new apollo client using a specific endpoint. const client = new ApolloClient({
     uri: `https://swapi.graph.cool/`;
 });